camunda/camunda-docs-manual/content/update/minor/715-to-716/_index.md

 The JVM registers the *GraalVM JavaScript* engine automatically.
 The Camunda Platform picks up the script engine and configures it automatically for any occurrence of JavaScript execution in the process engine context.

-If you are migrating from *Nashorn*, please read the [official migration guide](https://www.graalvm.org/reference-manual/js/NashornMigrationGuide/).
+If you are migrating from *Nashorn*, please read the [official Nashorn migration guide].
 You can also configure the *GraalVM JavaScript* engine to your needs if necessary.
-Please consult the [Configure Script Engine Guide]({{< ref "/user-guide/process-engine/scripting.md#configure-script-engine" >}}) on how to achieve this.
+Please consult the [Configure Script Engine Guide] on how to achieve this.

 ### Shared Process Engine

-If you are using any of our [Pre-Packaged Distributions], *GraalVM JavaScript* can be included in the container of your choice by updating as advised in the [Full Distribution](#full-distribution) section above.
+If you are using any of our [Pre-Packaged Distributions], *GraalVM JavaScript* can be included in the container of your choice by updating as advised in the [Full Distribution] section above.

-If you are migrating from *Nashorn*, please read the [official migration guide](https://www.graalvm.org/reference-manual/js/NashornMigrationGuide/).
+If you are migrating from *Nashorn*, please read the [official Nashorn migration guide].
 You can also configure the *GraalVM JavaScript* engine to your needs if necessary.
-Please consult the [Configure Script Engine Guide]({{< ref "/user-guide/process-engine/scripting.md#configure-script-engine" >}}) on how to achieve this.
+Please consult the [Configure Script Engine Guide] on how to achieve this.

 ### Remote Process Engine

-If you are using any of our [Pre-Packaged Distributions], *GraalVM JavaScript* can be included in the container of your choice by updating as advised in the [Full Distribution](#full-distribution) section above.
+If you are using any of our [Pre-Packaged Distributions], *GraalVM JavaScript* can be included in the container of your choice by updating as advised in the [Full Distribution] section above.
 If you are using [Camunda Platform Run], *GraalVM JavaScript* is already included in your distribution by default.
 You don't have to consider any further setup tasks to include *GraalVM JavaScript*.

-If you are migrating from *Nashorn*, please read the [official migration guide](https://www.graalvm.org/reference-manual/js/NashornMigrationGuide/).
+If you are migrating from *Nashorn*, please read the [official Nashorn migration guide].
 You can also configure the *GraalVM JavaScript* engine to your needs if necessary.
-Please consult the [Configure Script Engine Guide]({{< ref "/user-guide/process-engine/scripting.md#configure-script-engine" >}}) on how to achieve this.
+Please consult the [Configure Script Engine Guide] on how to achieve this.

 ## Default JavaScript engine